Four-manifolds, geometries and knots: Abelian HNN bases

 \begin{proof} Suppose that $\pi=A*_\phi=HNN(A;\phi:B\to C)$ where $A$ is abelian.
 Let $j$ and $j_C$ be the inclusions of $B$ and $C$ into $A$, and let $\tilde\phi=j_C\phi$.
 Then $\tilde\phi-j:B\to A$ is an isomorphism, by the Mayer-Vietoris sequence for homology with coefficients $\mathbb{Z}$ for the HNN extension.
 Hence $rank(A)=rank(B)=r$, say, and the torsion subgroups $TA$, $TB$ and $TC$ of $A$, $B$ and $C$ coincide.

 Suppose first that $A$ is not finitely generated.
-Since $\pi$ is finitely presentable and $\pi/\pi'\cong Z$ it is also an HNN extension with finitely generated base and associated subgroups, by the Bieri-Strebel Theorem (1.13).
-Moreover we may assume the base is a subgroup of $A$.
-Considerations of normal forms with respect to the latter HNN structure imply that it must be ascending, and so $\pi$ is metabelian [Yo92].
+Since $\pi$ is finitely presentable and $\pi/\pi'\cong\mathbb{Z}$ it is also an HNN extension with finitely generated base and associated subgroups, by the Bieri-Strebel Theorem (1.13).
+We may assume the base is a subgroup of $A$.
+Considerations of normal forms imply that the latter HNN structure must be ascending, and so $\pi$ is metabelian \cite{[Yo92]}.